 The time you spend working on your breeding program doesn’t stop with just the time you spend cleaning your cattery.
 Your cats will need love and attention to develop naturally.
 Some breeders treat their cats only as working animals, but I believe it is critical to a cat’s health and mental welfare to treat it as a pet, at least.
 Our cats are part of the family, just like our dogs.
 We integrate them into the household so they stay happy.
 They receive personal play time and grooming, which takes time away from yourself.
 But exercise is necessary.
 It builds your cats’ muscles and develops their agility.
 Breeding cats is a commitment you cannot take lightly.

 If you intend to become a cat breeder, you will need space.
 More space than if you were to breed dogs.
-You’ll have to have separate spaces for your girls and your boys.
-Some male cats will respect a female cat who is not in heat but there are others that won’t.
+You’ll need separate spaces for your girls and boys.
+Some male cats will respect a female who is not in heat but there are others that won’t.
 This will aggravate your females when they’re not in heat.
 And if they are pregnant or nursing, your females will generally not tolerate other cats around her.
 So space is important.
-You’ll need enough space to provide a safe environment for your pregnant queens to have their litters and to raise them without threat from other cats or animals in the house.
+You’ll need enough space to provide a safe environment for your pregnant queens to have their litters and to raise their kittens without threat from other cats or animals in the house.
 You’ll need to provide a quiet area so as not to cause your pregnant or nursing female anxiety.

 As for the reality of breeding, a responsible breeder will retire their female after approximately five years of having litters.
 You’ll have to address the prospect of what to do with your females after five years of faithful service.
 Will you keep them as pets after spaying them or find them another home?
 You have to be able to answer that question before you acquire your first cat.
 And in regards to those years of faithful service, you should be realistic with how many litters your girls can produce for you.
-A responsible breeder will give their females adequate downtime between litters to regain their strength.
+A responsible breeder will give their females adequate downtime between litters to regain their strength and to enjoy a normal pet life.
 I plan on breeding my girls only twice a year.
 For litters that generally produce only three to four kittens, that’s not a lot of income in terms of payback.
-Other breeds of cats may produce larger litters, but Napoleons don’t produce many at all.
+Other breeds of cats may produce larger litters, but Minuets don’t produce many.
 That’s because the gene for the short legs is a lethal dominant gene.
 A lethal dominant gene means that if a kitten is conceived with two short leg genes, it will die in utero; ergo, smaller litters.

 Finally, you should be aware that there are heartaches involved in breeding cats.
 Not all litters will come to fruition.
 You will lose some kittens or even your female to a difficult birth.
 You might have a cat who delivers her kittens but then rejects them.
 Without the mother’s attention, a kitten’s chances of survival are greatly threatened.
 This brings us back to time and effort on your part.
 You’ll have to work hard just to keep it alive.